mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-devops-connector.md

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.
-- **Crawl Account**: The connector utilizes the logged-in M365 Admin's account as the crawl service account.
-To connect to Azure DevOps and allow the Microsoft Graph connector to update work items regularly, you need to grant the M365 Admin account with the following permissions.
+- **Crawl Account**: The connector utilizes the logged-in Microsoft 365 Admin's account as the crawl service account.
+To connect to Azure DevOps and allow the Microsoft Graph connector to update work items regularly, you need to grant the Microsoft 365 Admin account with the following permissions.

     | Permission name | Permission type | Required for |
     | ------------ | ------------ | ------------ |